ni/monodrive-documentation/docs/unreal_tutorials/RoadRunnertoUnrealpt2.md

 #### Placing Mesh Splines

-1. Now in the 'Details' panel on the right
+1. In the 'Details' panel on the right
     - Find the blueprint called 'Spline\_Actor'
 1. Drag said blueprint into the viewport
     - This will already have the 'concrete barrier' asset assigned to the Mesh slot (1.b)